 - 2. Aircraft Radio: The mic and headphone cords on the unit are designed to plug into the mic and headphone jacks in the panel of the aircraft.
 If the aircraft does not have either one of these jacks, they can be installed by any qualified avionics technician.
 If you plan to use the SPCC in a helicopter, please contact Sigtronics for advise on adapting the general aviation plugs to the helicopter jacks. - 3.
-FM-1 Radio: An interface cable for the FM-1 radio is needed to connect it to the SPCC.
+FM Radio: An interface cable is needed to connect the SPCC to the FM radio.
 On one end of the cable will be a five pin connector to plug into the jack on the top of the SPCC.
 On the other end will be whatever is required by your FM radio.
 Since virtually any radio can be used and there is little standardization among manufacturers, no one cable will work for all radio transceivers.
-Therefore, the FM-1 radio interface cable will have to be fabricated for your particular radio.
+Therefore, the FM radio interface cable will have to be fabricated for your particular radio.
 This cable can be supplied to you by Sigtronics or made up by your radio technician.
-If you decide to purchase completed interface cables, Sigtronics has an extensive cable making facility and can provide you with them at minimum cost.
-We will need to know what length cable you require and the manufacturer and model number of the radios you wish to use.
+If you decide to purchase a completed interface cable, Sigtronics has an extensive cable making facility and can provide you with one at minimum cost.
+We will need to know what length cable you require and the manufacturer and model number of the radio you wish to use.

-If you would rather have your radio technician make the cables, the FM radio interface cable connector pin assignments and some typical cable wiring examples are located on page 7.
-Two five pin connector plugs are supplied with each SPCC unit for this purpose.
-You will also need the radio mating connectors and connection schematics or hook-up drawings for your particular FM radios.
+If you would rather have your radio technician make the cable, the FM radio interface cable connector pin assignments and some typical cable wiring examples are located on page 7.
+A five pin connector plug is supplied with each SPCC unit for this purpose.
+You will also need the radio mating connector and connection schematic or hook-up drawing for your particular FM radio.
 These can usually be obtained from the radio manufacturer.

-- 4. FM-2 Radio: Same as step 3. - 5.
+- 4. Auxiliary Radio: If you are using an auxiliary radio, then a simple interface cable is also needed to connect the SPCC to the auxiliary audio input source.
+The SPCC accepts a standard 1/8" monaural mini plug. - 5.
 Push-to-Talk Switches: In order for pilot and observer to transmit on their selected radios, they will each need a push-to-talk (PTT) switch.
 The SPCC is compatible with all standard general aviation type portable push-to-talk switches.
 The male plug on the PTT switches plug directly into the XMIT SW jacks of the SPCC unit.
 If your PTT switches also have a female jack, it is not used.
 The pilot should strap the switch end of his portable PTT switch to the yoke or stick of the aircraft.
 The observer's PTT can similarly be strapped to the co-pilot controls or operated as a hand-held switch.
 Various types of push-to-talk switches are available from Sigtronics, including one that does not have the female jack.

-If you already have permanently wired push-to-talk switches in the aircraft, and wish to use them with the SPCC instead of the portable type, then wiring modifications will have to be made to the aircraft.
+If you already have permanently wired push-totalk switches in the aircraft, and wish to use them with the SPCC instead of the portable type, then wiring modifications will have to be made to the aircraft.
 Again, your avionics technician should be able to do this for you.